 - Book purchase.
 Authors are required to purchase 100 copies of their book at 40% author discount.
 (If an author cannot sell 100 copies of his/her book, then there are doubts as to whether the book is marketable, one of the key criteria for book publication.)
 Half of the payment is due upon manuscript acceptance and the other half once the book has been printed.

 - Entering galley corrections.
 Generally, we expect a 2-week turn-around time on galleys.
 Extensions can be negotiated.

 - Rights.
-We buy worldwide English language rights (on rare occasion, we will publish books in another language) for print and digital versions of your book for two years.
+We buy worldwide English language rights (on rare occasion, we will publish books in another language) for print (paperback and hard cover) and digital versions of your book for two years.
 After two years, the original contract continues until such time as the press or author wish to end it, at which time we will revert all rights to the author.

 - Translations.
 We do not buy translation rights, and you are free to sell translations to other publishers.